erik-adelbert/aoc/2025/README.md

 I’m not going to elaborate on what mechanical sympathy is or what it might mean for us to possess it.
 In everyday life, it’s much simpler than it sounds.
 Suppose—purely for the sake of demonstration—you need the best possible performance when thinning a cellular automaton through repeated application of the same rule.
 Everything works: your logic is flawless, and the result is correct.
 Naturally, Go slices are extremely useful here and well-suited to the task.

-Now, let’s talk about two of the eight benchmarks that you can [find](https://github.com/erik-adelbert/aoc/tree/main/2025/4) alongside the Day 4 solution.
+Now, let’s talk about two of the seven benchmarks that you can [find](https://github.com/erik-adelbert/aoc/blob/main/2025/4/aoc4_test.go) alongside the Day 4 solution.

 First, let’s look at this one: